There are more than 14,500 drug and alcohol treatment facilities in the US alone.

 Also, consider how much structure you need in your life.
 Do you have a lot of free time right now?
 Drug addiction takes up a lot of mental space, and too much idle time can mean obsessing about the drugs.
 Is your home life stable or unstable?
 Inpatient rehabs are highly structured environments with predictable daily schedules.
 If you don’t have a lot of structure in your life right now, spending extra time in a scheduled environment can help you maintain your sobriety.

 Finally, think about your support system.
 Do you have a lot of friends and family who will support you getting sober?
 If so, your support network can help you transition out of a shorter rehab program.
-If you have no support system at all, a long-term sober living community can provide you with the support and community that you need.
+If you have no support system at all, a long-term sober living community like some of the Hazelden Betty Ford Clinics around the country can provide you with the support and community that you need.

 You also need to give your mind and body a chance to get used to the new situation.
 Your body needs time to get used to not having access to drugs.
 Your body will go through a period called withdrawal when you stop taking drugs.
 Your brain and nervous system have gotten used to working under the influence.
 Now that they’ve stopped doing that, you’re going to go through some difficult symptoms.
 Your withdrawal symptoms will depend on the type of drugs you’ve used, but some common symptoms include the following: